 The King’s first car

-The very first car of HM King Hussein was a 1952 ROVER P4 (built in England); he received it while was studying at Harrow in England.
-In that time ROVER car had the reputation as a popular and affordable car in England.
-Only after the World War II, ROVER gained the international market respect, receiving favourable reviews in Europe and the US.
+The very first car of HM King Hussein was a 1952 ROVER P4 (built-in England); he received it while was studying at Harrow in England.
+At that time ROVER car had a reputation as a popular and affordable car in England.
+Only after World War II, ROVER gained international market respect, receiving favourable reviews in Europe and the US.